ibm-messaging/mqlight-fishalive-java/README.md

 ## Deploying to Bluemix

-The sample can be used with either the 'MQ Light' service or 'Message Hub Incubator' experimental service.
+The sample can be used with the 'Message Hub' service.
 Pre-built binaries are included in this source repository for convenience and can be deployed immediately.

 1. Create an instance of the service using either the Bluemix console or the Bluemix cf command line tool.

+2. In the Message Hub service Dashboard, create a topic called "MQLight" with a single partition.

-2. Edit the `manifest.yml` file in the root directory of the sample to reflect the name of the service created above.
+3. Edit the `manifest.yml` file in the root directory of the sample to reflect the name of the service created above.

  ```yml